canonical/data-science-stack/docs/tutorial/getting-started.rst

 Now that you have the DSS CLI installed the next step is to initialise DSS on top of MicroK8s and prepare MLflow.

-You can initialise the DSS with the following command:
+You can initialise DSS with the following command:

 .. code-block:: bash